I love car travel.

-This week we are travelling to my birth place, home city to celebrate my Dad's 60th Birthday.
+This week we are travelling to my home city to celebrate a special family birthday

-The car will be loaded with suitcases, pillows, extra toys - the children insist they must bring them all (even though they have not played with them for months!!), and food.
+The car will be loaded with suitcases, pillows, extra toys - the children insist they must bring them all, and food.

-We do not have a DVD player to keep the kids happy, I do not have a big car for them to stretch out in, there is no reading or colouring-in because the dreaded car sickness will show up big time, but we do have us!
+We do not have a DVD player to keep the kids happy, I do not have a big car for them to stretch out in, there is no reading or colouring to be done because the dreaded car sickness will show up big time, but we do have us!

 Us is great.
 Us is the best.
 Us is fun.